Offerings for 2020:

 Anyone who wants to participate in garden activities or to have access to the Produce Stand must first be a member.
 This is partly for liability reasons, but also serves as an expression of support for the garden and a gesture of engagement with the community.
 A nominal membership fee helps to offset a small portion of the costs associated with the garden.
 Membership lasts for a single harvest season, extends to all members of a household (partners/children/housemates), and includes:

-Access to the Produce Stand (Saturdays 9am-12pm during the harvest season)
+Access to the weekly market (Saturdays 9am-12pm during the harvest season)

 Discounted pricing on all of our garden products and services.